s0oraj/acip/README.md

 10. [Deployment and CI/CD](#deployment-and-cicd)
 11. [Future Enhancements](#future-enhancements)

+## 0. Project Overview
+- The project is a front-end application built with Vite.
+- It consists of two main pages: index and patterndetails.
+- The index page displays 11 patterns.
+- Clicking on a pattern leads to the patterndetails page.
+- The patterndetails page shows subpatterns.
+- Clicking on a subpattern creates a dropdown effect (similar to neetcode.io).
+- Each subpattern contains 3-5 questions.

 ## 1. Architecture Overview

 The Advanced Coding Interview Patterns Platform is built on a modern, scalable architecture designed to provide a seamless and interactive learning experience.
 The application is primarily client-side rendered, leveraging the power of React and Next.js for optimal performance and SEO benefits.